Nisha318/Documentation-and-Reporting/Conduct an Internal Security Audit/Communication to Stakeholders.md

-Stakeholder memorandum exemplar

 TO: IT Manager, stakeholders
-FROM: (Your Name)
+FROM: Nisha Prudhomme
 DATE: (Today’s Date)
 SUBJECT: Internal IT audit findings and recommendations